What’s In a Fragrance? Are Fragrances Harmful?

 FRAGRANCES!
 Can’t live with them...but you can certainly live without them!
 You can smell it when you walk down the laundry aisle or the detergent aisle of the grocery store.
-They are in air fresheners, laundry detergent (liquid, pods, or otherwise), candles, dish soaps, dryer sheets, fabric softener.
+They are in air fresheners, laundry detergent (liquid, pods, or otherwise), candles, The Difference Between Dish Soap and Dishwasher, dryer sheets, fabric softener.
 Some might trigger allergies, other make your eyes water, others are...pleasant.
 But sometimes it’s so bad that you have to cover your nose or walk away, fast!
 All those perfumes!

 It’s not just your imagination or that you’re too sensitive, however.
-In 2008, scientists reported on the toxic chemicals that are found in many laundry detergents and other laundry products, especially those filled to the brim with synthetic fragrances that linger for days after washing your clothes.
+In 2008, scientists reported on the Are Household Cleaners Bad for the Environment?, especially those filled to the brim with synthetic fragrances that linger for days after washing your clothes.
 This probably comes as no surprise to you—most of us know that synthetic fragrances come with chemicals that our body doesn’t care for.

 Since 2008, more chemicals found in common grocery store detergents have surfaced.
 In fact, we found seven more, and have listed them for you here, along with some healthier alternatives.
 You shouldn’t have to suffer asthma or dermatitis just to have clean clothes.

 Researchers, after studying many top-selling laundry and air-freshening products, found that they actually emitted dozens of different chemicals (at least one of those chemicals was identified as toxic or hazardous under federal laws!).
 What’s worse—none of these chemicals were listed on the label.